wertnerve/YCVA/README.md

 # YCVA
 Youtube Channel Video Archiver is designed to streamlne the process of downloading all available videos from a Youtube Channel.

-Whenlaunched, the app will prompt for the Channel URL, please enter in the below format
+When launched, the app will prompt for the Channel URL, please enter in the below format

 https://www.youtube.com/@channelName